dmpalyvos/debs-2020-challenge/README.md

 docker run -p 8080:80 grader
 ```

-After that, your solution should be able to access the grader exactly as it does when running in a container.
+After that, your solution should be able to access the grader exactly as it does when running in a container (at port 8080 instead of 80).
 Note that you will need to restart the grader container between consequent invocations of your solution application.

+## Grader REST Paths

+- Data path for Query 1: `BENCHMARK_SYSTEM_URL/data/1/`
+- Data path for Query 2: `BENCHMARK_SYSTEM_URL/data/2/`
+- Data path for retrieving full score: `BENCHMARK_SYSTEM_URL/score/all`